haugene/docker-transmission-openvpn/docs/building-blocks.md

 We also add a few more to tell it to start Transmission when the VPN tunnel is started and to stop Transmission when OpenVPN is stopped.
 That's it.

-Apart from that the script does some firewall config, vpn interface setup and possibly other things based on your settings.
+Apart from that, the script does some firewall config, vpn interface setup and possibly other things based on your settings.
 There are also some reserved script names that a user can mount/add to the container to include their own scripts as a part of the setup or teardown of the container.

 Anyways!
-You have probably seen the docker run and docker-compose configuration examples and you've put two and two together: This is where environment variables comes in.
+You have probably seen the docker run and docker-compose configuration examples and you've put two and two together: This is where environment variables come in.
 Setting environment variables is a common way to pass configuration options to containers and it is the way we have chosen to do it here.
 So far we've explained the need for `OPENVPN_PROVIDER` and `OPENVPN_CONFIG`.
 We use the